labgem/PPanGGOLiN/docs/user/Modules/moduleOutputs.md

 ### Descriptive Tables for Predicted Modules

-To describe predicted modules, various files can be generated, each delineating distinct characteristics of these modules.
+To describe predicted modules, various files can be generated, each describing different characteristics of these modules.

 To generate these tables, use the `write_pangenome` command with the `--module` :